sideeffects/HoudiniEngineForUnreal-v2/README.md

 - The PDG Asset Link has been added, allowing control of TOP networks nested in HDAs, and works similarly to the one in the Unity plugin.
 - Session Sync is supported, allowing the plugin to connect to a session of Houdini Engine running inside Houdini.
   The state of Houdini Engine can be viewed in Houdini while working with the plugin in Unreal, and changes on either end, whether in Unreal via the plugin or in Houdini via its various interfaces, will be synchronized across so that both applications will be able to make changes and see the same results.

-For more details on the new features and improvements available on this alpha, please visit the [Wiki](https://github.com/sideeffects/HoudiniEngineForUnreal-v2/wiki/What's-new-%3F).
+- Blueprint support: It is now possible to use Houdini Asset Components in the Blueprint Editor.

-The main focus of this Alpha is to ensure proper compatibility with version 1 workflows and tools.
+  This lets you preset and use HDAs on Blueprint Actors, and changing parameters/inputs on the Houdini Asset will automatically update all placed instances of that Blueprint.

-Therefore, some of the new features planned for the full release of version 2 are not available in the Alpha yet.
+For more details on the new features and improvements available in the Beta, please visit the [Wiki](https://github.com/sideeffects/HoudiniEngineForUnreal-v2/wiki/What's-new-%3F).

-Noticeably, Alpha3.1 does not have Blueprint support, and the PDG integration is still in its early stage.
+Some of the new features in the beta are still in their early stage, and will be improved upon in subsequent release of the plugin.

 # Feedback